joe-watkins/jquery-hmbrgr/README.md

 # Hmbrgr

-Hamburger effect with jQuery Plugin
+jQuery Plugin to achieve the "Hamburger effect"

 ## Usage